Creating a bootable USB device is a common task for both home users and IT Pros.

 1. Press the Windows button and type CMD

-2. Right-click on Command Prompt and at the bottom of the screen select Run as Administrator.
-If you don’t do this, you will get an Access Denied error when trying to run Diskpart.
+2. Right-click on Command Prompt and at the bottom of the screen, select Run as Administrator.
+If you don’t do this, you will get an Access Denied error when running Diskpart.

 3. You will receive a question from the Windows UAC if you want to allow Command Prompt to run.
 Press Yes

 4. Type Diskpart and press ENTER

 5. Type list disk and press ENTER.
 This will list all the drives that are plugged into your system.

 6. Now you have to select the disk that you want to use as a bootable USB.
 You must select the USB you wish to use and not, for example, the system disk.
 In my case, I want to select Disk 1, but not Disk 0, as it’s my system disk!

 When you are sure what drive is your USB, type select disk <number> and press ENTER

 7. The next step is to remove the partitions on the drive.
 As I mentioned before, make sure you have selected the correct disk!